GrimRob/football-grounds-visited/README.md

 # football-grounds-visited

-A template for you to record which English football grounds you have watched game at.
-The leagues are based on the 2022-2023 season.
+A template for you to record which English football grounds you have watched games at.
+The leagues are based on the 2023-2024 season.

 > Tick the box with an `'x'` if you have visited at least one home match on a ground used by the club on that row.